farooque-Git/custom-hook/README.md

 # Custom Hook

 A simple and reusable custom hook for managing form state in React.
-This hook allows you to handle form data, input changes, and form resets in a straightforward way.
+This hook helps you manage form data, handle input changes, and reset the form with ease.

 ## Installation